cshawky/CsApp.TcpConnectionTest/README.md

 * Download the zip file from GitHub https://github.com/cshawky/CsApp.TcpConnectionTest
 * Unzip the file to a temporary folder say C:\Source
 * Open the folder and read the readme
+* If needed check the file hash to validate your download.
+Run "Validate File Hash.cmd"
 * Run Install.cmd with elevated priveleges.

-Supports Windows 10x64 DotNet Framework 4.8.
+Supports Windows 10x64 DotNet Framework 4.8.0

+TODO: update library to support multiple frameworks from 4.6.0 and NET 6.0.

 The application will be installed to C:\Program Files\CShawky\{AppName} but may be manually deploy it anywhere your computer security settings allow.
 The idea is that the user has read only rights to the executable folder.